CppComet/comet-server/docs/Administration/Install.md

 ```

 After successes run server we can begin create chat.
-If you get error create issue in [github repository](https://github.com/Levhav/comet-server/issues).
+If you get error, you should create issue in [github repository](https://github.com/Levhav/comet-server/issues).

 # Launch
 Run in console mode